17 July 2024

 Potential Challenges of AI in Nursing Homes

-Like many AI applications, integrating continuous monitoring and endpoint intelligence provokes questions about privacy and data security, cost, ethical considerations, and more.
+Like many AI applications, integrating continuous monitoring and edge intelligence provokes questions about privacy and data security, cost, ethical considerations, and more.
 Nursing homes handle sensitive personal information that requires strict regulatory compliance.

 Also, while the potential benefits are great, the cost of purchasing and installing AI throughout large facilities quickly adds up, especially when you consider ongoing maintenance, hardware, and future upgrades.
 Plus, some experts worry about large-scale bias influencing machine learning algorithms, leading to unfavorable outcomes instead of improved healthcare.